Skip to main content

 RCAF Veteran Dot Proulx Tracked Enemy Subs

 Royal Canadian Air Force veteran Dot Proulx was so modest about her wartime service that she wouldn’t allow me to publish this until after her death.
-She passed away on November 20, 2022 at the age of ninety-nine, and I am honoured to share her story at last.
+She passed away on November 20, 2022 at the age of ninety-nine, and I am honoured to share her story about her service in the RCAF at last.

 * * * * *